billjohnathan8/CS302-DonDonDevOps/README.md

 - **Developer OS**: Windows, macOS, and Debian-based Linux
 - **IDEs**: IntelliJ IDEA, VS Code, Neovim
 - **Version Control**: Git with GitLab as the production remote
-- **AI & Design**: OpenAI Codex for assisted coding and Figma Make for rapid UI ideation
+- **AI & Design**: OpenAI Codex for assisted coding and Figma Make for rapid UI ideation, DALLE for Logo Image Generation
 - **Custom Docker dev containers** were researched to standardize onboarding but were ultimately retired with the project

 ## Contributors